Interesting Facts About The Capital of Chile

 8) There are many museums and galleries in Santiago

-Many museums and galleries are in Santiago.
-Museo de Bellas Artes de Santiago is one of the largest art museums in Latin America and has collections that span four centuries and over twenty countries.
+Santiago boasts many museums and galleries.
+For example, Museo de Bellas Artes de Santiago stands as one of Latin America’s largest art museums, featuring collections that span four centuries and over twenty countries.

-Museo Chileno de Arte Precolombino, Museo Nacional de Historia Natural, National Museum of Fine Arts, and Cerro Santa Lucía are a few of the many rich museums in Santiago and throughout Latin America.
+Additionally, Museo Chileno de Arte Precolombino, Museo Nacional de Historia Natural, National Museum of Fine Arts, and Cerro Santa Lucía are just a few of the many rich museums in Santiago and Latin America.

 9) Artisan markets are popular in Santiago